Questfall/docs/authors/author spaces.md

 The prices of the one-day slots increase exponentially the farther we go from the current day.
 This guarantees there are always author spaces willing to pay the price for featuring as the price for the current day is so low.

 As the demand for banner promotion grows, the author spaces are willing to pay more and buy days further in the future to make sure to get a spot.
 There is no limitation to how many one-day spots a single author space can buy.

+To ensure no inappropriate author spaces are promoted, the users can report the Banner.
+Reported banners are voted by the moderators in the same way as [Reported Quests](../mining/Quests.md).

 ***